 This brief chapter is relevant to the aims of Section K1(v) from the 2017 CICM Primary Syllabus, which asks the exam candidate to "describe the major sensory and motor pathways (including anatomy)".
 More specifically, it is relevant to answering Question 15 from the second paper of 2011, which asked for "the motor and sensory pathways involved in withdrawing the lower limb from a painful stimulus".
-Though a person who read the question carefully might point out that there are numerous pathways involved here ("Aδ and C fibres, spinal dorsal horn, spinothalamic, thalamic and cortical pathways", etc), one might counter by pointing out that there is nowhere else to put the reflex chapter, and it somehow feels important.
+Sure, that might sound like a good excuse to discuss reflexes; but a person who read the question carefully might point out that there are numerous pathways involved here ("Aδ and C fibres, spinal dorsal horn, spinothalamic, thalamic and cortical pathways", etc), and that the college examiners actually have a whole separate syllabus item dealing with monosynaptic reflex arcs in the musculoskeletal section.

 - Reflex definition and components: